steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/revsets.md

 * `x | y`: changes that are in either x or y
 * `::x` Ancestors of x
 * `x::` Descendants of x
+* `x-`: direct parents of x
+* `x+`: direct children of x
+* `x::y`: descendants of x that are also ancestors of y, including both x and y
+* `x+::y`: paths from direct children of x to y, excluding x and including y
+* `x..y`: ancestors of y that are not ancestors of x, including y but not x

 And more.
 The final bit is the most interesting, and that's functions.